Telemarketing scammer at Crimes of Persuasion

 A Position of Trust

-Today, a variety of institutions, from banks to brokerage firms to financial planners, offer a wide range of financial products.
 With such a confusing mix to choose from, it is no wonder that many people turn to financial advisers for guidance.

 While the vast majority of persons in the financial services industry serve the investing public conscientiously and ethically, there are inevitably those who seek to exploit the trust which others have labored so hard to earn.
-Unscrupulous promoters of investment fraud rely on the fact that investing is complicated, and many people don't research the investment process.

-Many individuals who hold positions of trust and esteem-accountants, attorneys, bona fide investment brokers and even doctors -have sacrificed their ethics for the fast buck of running an investment scam.
+Many individuals who hold positions of trust and esteem - accountants, attorneys, bona fide investment brokers and even doctors - have sacrificed their ethics for the fast buck of running an investment scam.

 They concoct investment schemes that have zero possibility of making money for anyone other than themselves.
-Such persons promise investment rewards they cannot possibly deliver and have no intention of delivering.

 Misconceptions

 The first rule of protecting yourself from an investment swindle is to rid yourself of any notions you might have as to what an investment swindler looks or sounds like.
-They may be glib or fast-talking or so seemingly shy and soft-spoken that you feel almost compelled to force your money on them.

 In some cases, investment programs that began with legitimate intentions have faltered, leading the promoter to mishandle or abscond with the investors' capital.
-But whether an investment is planned as a scam or simply becomes one, the result is the same.

 They can create the illusion of authenticity and success by incorporating, renting office space and issuing authentic looking promotional materials along with fabricated debt instruments or stock certificates using a personal computer and desktop publishing software.

-Contrary to popular belief, most fraud perpetrators are not slinky, shady characters who perpetrate their crimes under the cover of night.
 They can vary as much as the victims they target and come from every educational, geographical, racial, religious, gender, and socio-economic background.

 They are often highly trained professionals who are good at what they do -stealing money and assets from people.
-They work very hard to come across as smooth, professional and successful.
-Fraud criminals often do their homework by

 blue bullet point Joining professional organizations,